 At TeV energies, the Higgs field quartic coupling increases with energy due to renormalizationgroup running.
-However, it is prediction of the SM that this coupling turns over and begins to decrease at very high energies.
-For the current central values of SM parameters, the Higgs quartic coupling becomes negative at about $!0^{11}$ GeV, leading to a vacuum instability, assuming that the SM is still exact at those energies.
-Within the SM, the outcome depends sensitively on the values of the Higgs boson mass and the top quark mass, to a degree that we do not know today what the SM actually predicts for our universe.
-Precision measurements of these two quantities to the accuracies projected for the ILC will resolve this.
-If the SM is modified, our vacuum state can still be stable or unstable, depending on details of the model that we hope to learn.
+However, it is a prediction of the SM that this coupling turns over and begins to decrease at very high energies.
+For the current central values of SM parameters, the Higgs quartic coupling becomes negative at about $10^{11}$ GeV, leading to a vacuum instability, assuming that the SM is still exact at those energies.
+Within the SM, the outcome depends sensitively on the values of the Higgs boson mass and the top quark mass.
+We do not know today what the SM predicts for our universe.